crcn/aerial/examples/playground/README.md

 CLEANUP:

+- [ ] secondary selection (double click) should reselect item that was clicked
 - [ ] synthetic window timers
 - [ ] do not set relative position on double click
-- [ ] open text editor pane if hidden on alt click
-- [ ] cannot resize window from left pane
 - [ ] HMR directly in window
 - [ ] resizing elements
 - [ ] keep measurements when resizing